iturdikulov/notes/algorithm.md

 ---
-title: Algorithm
 date: 2023-03-18
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Algorithm

 In general, it's, set of step-by-step instructions for solving some problem ([[logic|logical]] or [[mathematics|mathematical]], or